coder/terraform-provider-coder/docs/resources/agent.md

 ### Optional

 - `auth` (String) The authentication type the agent will use.
 Must be one of: "token", "google-instance-identity", "aws-instance-identity", "azure-instance-identity".
 - `connection_timeout` (Number) Time in seconds until the agent is marked as timed out when a connection with the server cannot be established.
+A value of zero never marks the agent as timed out.
 - `dir` (String) The starting directory when a user creates a shell session.
 Defaults to $HOME.
 - `env` (Map of String) A mapping of environment variables to set inside the workspace.
 - `startup_script` (String) A script to run after the agent starts.